Follow the Drinkin' Gourd: Meaning

 Polaris, the North Star, is found by imagining a line from Merak (β) to Dubhe (α) and then extending it for five times the distance after Dubhe (α) to Polaris (α Ursae Minoris).

 Two of the stars in the Big Dipper line up very closely with and point to Polaris.
-Polaris is a circumpolar star, and so it is always seen pretty close to the direction of true north.
-Hence, according to a popular myth, all slaves had to do was look for the Drinking Gourd and follow it to the North Star (Polaris) north to freedom.
+Polaris is a circumpolar star, and so it is always seen close to the direction of true north.
+Therefore, escaping slaves could look for the Drinking Gourd and follow it to the North Star (Polaris) north to freedom.
 James Kelley has argued against the historicity of this interpretation in the Journal of Popular Culture.